-RVMPO Goals are presented below with milestones achieved in FY2013 to implement the goal, and work anticipated this year that contributes toward reaching the goal.
+RVMPO Goals are presented below with milestones achieved in FY2014 to implement the goal, and work anticipated this year that contributes toward reaching the goal.

-- 1. Increase citizen participation and involvement in RVMPO. - In 2013: Website improvements were made to increase public understanding of procedures by creating discussion pages containing work products for particular topical areas; Staff conducted outreach to local media, identifying Hispanic publications that helped to publicize the household travel activity survey (part of the implementation strategy for the RVMPO Environmental Justice Plan).
-Based on PAC suggestions, more information about completed projects and funded projects were included in the Annual Listing of Obligated Projects.
-Public was invited to participate with staff and Policy Committee in review workshop on the Draft RTP and Air Quality Conformity Determination.
-A newsletter was published and distributed to about 200 recipients electronically, with paper copies available at offices and libraries.
-Maintained Public Advisory Council which helped develop key sections of the 2038 RTP including long-range goals and strategies, and made recommendations on allocation of state funds for the next STIP and MTIP.
+- 1. Increase citizen participation and involvement in RVMPO. - In 2014: Documents were posted on the RVMPO website pertaining to 2016 2018 discretionary funding project solicitation.
+PAC meetings were held.
+The Annual Listing of Obligated Projects was published in January 2014.

-• In 2014: Will foster public discussion of the allocation of the region's transportation funds for 2016-18.
+- In 2015: Will foster public discussion of the allocation of the region's transportation funds for 2016-18.
 Will update Citizens Guide to Transportation Planning, and continue using website to present information.
-Will maintain the PAC as a standing advisory committee to the RVMPO.

-2. Continue to work toward more fully integrating transportation and land use planning.

-• In 2013: Implemented land use in the Regional Problem Solving (RPS) plan in the RTP update by using RPS as a land use guide for future urban areas in the plan's last 10 years.
-Continued using land use that benefit urban form as criteria in awarding regional discretionary funds; Research and analysis program is looking at ways to model land use changes such as a shift to transit oriented development.

-• In 2014: Review land-use criteria in project selection; address state land use planning requirements for metro areas and RVMPO contribution and role.
+The RVMPO will maintain the PAC as a standing advisory committee. - 2.
+Continue to work toward more fully integrating transportation and land use planning. - In 2014: Received a TGM grant to conduct the 2010 Alternative Measures Benchmark Analysis to comply with Transportation Planning Rule (TPR) requirements.
+Continued using land use that benefit urban form as criteria in awarding regional discretionary funds; Research and analysis program is looking at ways to model land use changes such as a shift to transit oriented development. - In 2015: Review land-use criteria in project selection; address state land use planning requirements for metro areas and RVMPO contribution and role.
 Will continue to develop ways to model land-use changes, and continue coordination on RPS.
-Participated in jurisdiction Transportation System Plan updates.

-3. Increase integration and availability of transportation options.

-• In 2013: Developed RTP performance measures for regional Transportation Demand Management plan; Implemented new criteria for awarding regional discretionary funds by supporting upgrade projects providing sidewalks and bicycle lanes on and connecting to transit routes; provided direct support to transit operations.
-Continued process of updating model and identifying other analysis tools.

-• In 2014: Will review project selection criteria for effectiveness; begin developing evaluation and measurement procedures for new RTP performance indicators.
-Will address state land use planning requirements for metro areas and RVMPO contribution and role.

-4. Expand planning scope to include consideration of the wider transportation-shed.

-- In 2013: Participated in Oregon MPO Consortium and other statewide advisory activities; coordinated with formation of new MPO for neighboring Grants Pass area.
-Continued coordination with state on greenhouse gas reduction planning. - In 2014: Continued coordination with state on greenhouse gas reduction planning.
-Continue participation in state-wide committees; review of Oregon Household Activity Survey (OHAS) and U.S. Census data to examine impacts of travel origins and destination outside the planning area on RVMPO-area travel.

-5. Strategically use RVMPO funding to pursue RVMPO goals.

-• In 2013: Continued implementing new processes for allocating discretionary funds that reflect RVMPO goals in RTP development.
-Developed safety survey compiling and sorting crash data from 2007-2010.

-- In 2014: Will review goals as they relate to project selection for next MTIP and implementation of RTP's new performance indicators.
+Participate in jurisdiction Transportation System Plan updates. - 3.
+Increase integration and availability of transportation options. - In 2014: Worked with TPAU to integrate transit into the regional travel demand model, so that the model will reflect the benefits of transit to the regional transportation system. - In 2015: Will review project selection criteria for effectiveness; begin developing evaluation and measurement procedures for new RTP performance indicators.
+Will address state land use planning requirements for metro areas and RVMPO contribution and role. - 4.
+Expand planning scope to include consideration of the wider transportation-shed. - In 2014: Participated in Oregon MPO Consortium and other statewide advisory activities; coordinated with formation of new MPO for neighboring Grants Pass area.
+Continued coordination with state on greenhouse gas reduction planning. - In 2015: Continued coordination with state on greenhouse gas reduction planning.
+Continue participation in state-wide committees; review of Oregon Household Activity Survey (OHAS) and U.S. Census data to examine impacts of travel origins and destination outside the planning area on RVMPO-area travel. - 5.
+Strategically use RVMPO funding to pursue RVMPO goals. - In 2014: Continued implementing new processes for allocating discretionary funds that reflect RVMPO goals in RTP. - In 2015: Will review goals as they relate to project selection for next MTIP and implementation of RTP's new performance indicators.
 Continue development of Safety Survey. - 7.
-Evaluate potential processes based on best practices in other MPOs. - In 2013: Consulted with MPOs in Oregon, ODOT and national models to develop new long-range financial forecast for RTP.
-Consulted with AMPO and MPOs nationally on implementation of new EPA emissions software for conformity.
-Provided information to other MPOs reviewing public participation and project selection process.
+Evaluate potential processes based on best practices in other MPOs. - In 2014: Provided information to other MPOs reviewing public participation and project selection process.
 Coordinated with Oregon MPOs and ODOT on updates to RVMPO travel demand model and use of Oregon Household Activity Survey data.
-Mined ODOT data/plans and other MPO reports to update freight plan and produce draft Safety Survey.
-Generally review state and national reports on best practices. - In 2014: Continue development of Safety Survey and strategic plan for model improvements.
+Generally review state and national reports on best practices. - In 2015: Continue development of Safety Survey and strategic plan for model improvements.
 Continue work with ODOT/MPOs on use of OHAS data in planning.
 Review procedures elsewhere on shifting from census to survey data for environmental justice and other planning.
 Consulting with Metro on implementing MOVES for conformity.
 Will continue reviews of best practices studies nationwide.